wombleton/gitlaw-nz/acts/P/Patents Act 1953.md

 *   (1) Every officer and employee of the Patent Office shall be incapable, during the period for which he holds his appointment and for 1 year thereafter, of applying in New Zealand for a patent or of acquiring directly or indirectly, except under a will or on an intestacy, any right or interest in any patent granted or to be granted in New Zealand.

-    (2) Every officer and employee of the Patent Office commits an offence, and shall be liable on summary conviction to a fine not exceeding 50 pounds, if, during the period for which he holds his appointment and for 1 year thereafter, he applies in any country other than New Zealand for a patent or acquires directly or indirectly, except under a will or on an intestacy, any right or interest in any patent granted or to be granted in any country other than New Zealand.
+    (2) Every officer and employee of the Patent Office commits an offence, and shall be liable on conviction to a fine not exceeding $100, if, during the period for which he holds his appointment and for 1 year thereafter, he applies in any country other than New Zealand for a patent or acquires directly or indirectly, except under a will or on an intestacy, any right or interest in any patent granted or to be granted in any country other than New Zealand.

-    (3) Every officer and employee of the Patent Office commits an offence, and shall be liable on summary conviction to a fine not exceeding 20 pounds, if, outside the scope of his official duties, he drafts or prepares a specification or drawing or any part of a specification or drawing or makes a search of the records of the Patent Office for the use or information of any applicant or intending applicant for a patent under this Act.
+    (3) Every officer and employee of the Patent Office commits an offence, and shall be liable on conviction to a fine not exceeding $40, if, outside the scope of his official duties, he drafts or prepares a specification or drawing or any part of a specification or drawing or makes a search of the records of the Patent Office for the use or information of any applicant or intending applicant for a patent under this Act.

     (4) Nothing in subsections (1) and (2) shall prevent any former officer or employee of the Patent Office who is practising as a solicitor or patent attorney from lawfully carrying out, within the period of 1 year specified in those subsections, any function that is merely incidental to that practice.

     Compare: 1947 No 37 s 4

+    Section 6(2): amended, on 1 July 2013, by [section 413][169] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 6(3): amended, on 1 July 2013, by [section 413][169] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Application, investigation, opposition, etc